hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-onboarding-self-service.md

 ```

 Make sure to use the correct username and password.
-Special attention on the `client_id`, this should be the actual `client_id` of the frontend application that log the user in.
+Special attention on the `client_id`; this should be the actual `client_id` of the frontend application that logs the user in.
 For this tutorial, it is OK to use `admin-cli`.

 Example token response (some fields omitted for readability)